March 28, 2025

 2. Processes

-- Where are the natural points for knowledge exchange?
+• Where are the natural points for information exchange?

 3. Technology

-- How can technology reduce friction in knowledge sharing?
+• How can technology reduce friction in information sharing?

 Starting Small: The Pilot Approach

-Rather than implementing organization-wide knowledge management systems, consider starting with targeted pilots focused on high-value knowledge domains.
+Rather than implementing organization-wide knowledge management systems, consider starting with targeted pilots focused on high-value information domains.
 For example:

-- Create a “knowledge bridge” between your customer service and product development teams
+• Create an “information bridge” between your customer service and product development teams

-One manufacturing client saw dramatic improvement by simply instituting 15-minute weekly cross-team stand-ups focused on surfacing information relevant to other departments through dialogue rather than prepared reporting.
+One manufacturer saw dramatic improvement by simply instituting 15-minute weekly cross-team stand-ups focused on surfacing information relevant to other departments through dialogue rather than prepared reporting.
 This lightweight process created more value than their previous document repository ever had.

 Moving Forward

-In my next post, I’ll explore practical approaches to mapping knowledge flows in your organization and identifying critical intervention points.
-Until then, consider this question: What small step could you take tomorrow to improve knowledge flow across one critical boundary in your organization?
+In my next post, I’ll explore practical approaches to mapping information flows in your organization and identifying critical intervention points.
+Until then, consider this question: What small step could you take tomorrow to improve information flow across one critical boundary in your organization?